OOsemka/ansible-openstack-deploy-webserver/README.md

-# Spawning RHEL instance and deploying webserver with Ansible
+# Spawning RHEL instance to OpenStack and adding webserver in a single swing with Ansible